GovLab/mylifemyhealth/README.md

     heroku create #your_project
     heroku addons:add mongolab
     git push heroku master

+At this point it will look like: [kickswatch.herokuapp.com](http://kickswatch.herokuapp.com/)

     # more awesome
     # git commit
     git push heroku master